Biography of John Mauchly

 In 1947 Mauchly and Eckert resigned from the Moore Engineering School and begun their own corporation, the Eckert and Mauchly Computer Corporation.
 Later on they developed the computers BINAC and UNIVAC.
 Eckert took care of the engineering functions, and Mauchly ran the business.
 Neither Mauchly nor Eckert, however, was a good businessman.
 Mauchly was very easy going and jovial man, but he was also rather unconventional.
 When he and Eckert visited IBM and its famous president, Thomas Watson, Sr., Mauchly flopped down on the couch and put his feet up on the coffee table.
 Eckert and Mauchly eventually ran into financial troubles, and in 1950 they sold their company along with their computer patents to Remington Rand.
 Sperry Rand later bought out Remington.
 Mauchly worked for Remington and Sperry until 1959, when he left to form his own consulting corporation, Mauchly Associates.
 In 1968, he founded a second computer consulting corporation, which he called Dynatrend.

 Mauchly was a dashing person with brown hair and hazel eyes.
 Standing about six feet and weighing 180 pounds, the long-limbed Mauchly was well read, soft-spoken, and whimsical man.
 He had married to Mary Augusta Walzl, a mathematician, in 1930.
 They had a son, James, born 1935, and a daughter, Sidney, born 1939.
-But in September of 1946, while they were swimming in the Atlantic, his wife was swept out to sea and drowned.
+But in September of 1946, while they were swimming in the Atlantic, Mary was swept out to sea and drowned.
 On February 7, 1948, Mauchly married to Kathleen R. McNulty, who had been one of the programmers on the ENIAC.
 He had five more children with her, four daughters and a son.
 Mauchly suffered all his life from a hereditary genetic disease called hemorrhagic telangiectasia, which caused anemia, bloody noses and internal bleeding, among other symptoms.
 In his later life he had to carry around oxygen to breathe properly.